 - Unplug all appliances which are not in use.

 - Tape hanging cords to the wall or floor.

-- Give him something more appealing to chew on such as a chew toy or rawhide chews.
+- Use furniture to block access to cords.
+Provide something more appealing to chew on such as a chew toy or rawhide chews.

 - Paint electrical cords with bitter apple or hot chilli sauce.